daveasam141/EKS/7_App_Deployment/backup/kasten/README.md

 aws iam list-attached-role-policies --role-name my-role --query AttachedPolicies[].PolicyArn --output text aws iam list-attached-role-policies --role-name kasten-role

-### create a variable to store the arn of the policy you want to use
+### create a variable to store the arn of the policy you want to use (use your own policy arn)
-export policy_arn=arn:aws:iam::440705253136:policy/kasten-policy
+export policy_arn=arn:aws:iam::440705363136:policy/kasten-policy

 ### Get the default version of the policy
 aws iam get-policy --policy-arn $policy_arn